Arnold Geulincx (1624—1669)

 Arnold Geulincx was born in the city of Antwerp, which despite having lost its former glory as a hub of world trade and a centre of the arts, had regained new vigour as the home of Counter-Reformation culture in the Southern Netherlands—a new spirit that was evidenced in the paintings of Peter-Paul Rubens, Jacob Jordaens and Anthonie van Dijck, as well as in the Baroque church of Saint Carolus Borromeus, a Jesuit monument consecrated in 1625.
 Geulincx’ father apparently did well as the city’s messenger to Brussels, since he bought a large house just around the corner of Saint Carolus Borromeus’ Church when Arnold was around thirteen years of age, and another, adjacent one, a year later.
 While Jan Geulincx, one of Arnold’s younger brothers, studied with Jacob Jordaens for some time, Arnold was destined for an academic career and left Antwerp to go to university in January 1640.
 In Leuven, he studied arts and philosophy at the College of the Lily, obtaining his licentiate on November 19, 1643 ranking second best in a class of 159 students.
 Reading theology for some time, Geulincx was appointed junior professor in philosophy at Lily College in December 1646.

 In his new home town, Geulincx was to graduate in medicine on September 17, 1658, no doubt in order to be able to earn a living.
-Geulincx married Susanna on December 8.
+He married Susanna on December 8.
 Rather than to become a doctor, however, his ambition was to resume his career as a professor of philosophy.
-After a series of appointments and dismissals, Geulincx was finally appointed as junior lecturer in late 1662, with the help of Heidanus.
-He was appointed junior lecturer firstly in logic, and then in metaphysics.
+After a series of appointments and dismissals, Geulincx was finally appointed as junior lecturer in late 1662, with the help of Heidanus; first in logic; then in metaphysics.
 He was temporarily appointed as Professor extraordinarius in 1665, but was allowed to teach ethics only in February 1667.
 From June to November 1669, Geulincx was again newly appointed, now in order to teach rhetoric.
 He died in poverty in November 1669, having failed to pay any rent for the apartment he had shared with Susanna since October 1668.
 When Susanna died around the New Year, there was only some furniture left to compensate the couple’s creditors.

 To weigh the sophistication of a seventeenth-century system of logic against its medieval forerunners, or to assess its significance for the development of later formal logic is, however, a complicated matter.
 In a later study, Dürr compared Geulincx’ achievement with similar works in logic, such as the Port-Royal Logic (1662), and works by Johannes Clauberg (1622-1665), Leibniz and Girolamo Saccheri (1667-1733).
 Dürr came to the conclusion that, especially in the area of propositional logic, Geulincx’ system was richer than that of most of his contemporaries, whilst in the field of term logic, his basic rules for the formal validity of syllogisms surpassed even those of Leibniz in elegance and precision (Dürr, 1965).